-From 1000 to 1500 kilometres (600 to 900 miles)
+From 1000 to 1500 kilometres

-Speeds can be aradually increased to the maximum road speed or maximum permissible engine speed (rpm).
+Speeds can be gradually increased to the maximum road speed or maximum permissible engine speed (rpm).

 During its first few hours of running, the internal friction in the engine is greater than later on, when all the moving parts have bedded in.